mahaloz/hoolaulea/README.md

 # hoolaulea
-This is the HTML/CSS for the Ho'olaulea Web App
+This is the HTML/CSS for the Ho'olaulea Web Application